PostHog/posthog.com/contents/docs/billing/common-questions.md

 ### Can I have a trial?

-PostHog is usage-based and you can use it for free for as long as you want (up to 1M events and 15k session replays per month), with no trial needed.
+PostHog is usage-based and you can use it for free for as long as you want, no trial needed.
+See [our pricing page](/pricing) for free usage allowances.

 If you have special circumstances where this doesn't work for you, contact our [sales team](/contact-sales).